lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Dec.
+2024\] I has become an Associate Editor of IEEE Transactions on Information Forensics and Security.

 \[Sep.
 2024\] I was elevated to a Senior Member of CCF.
 [Pic](https://lynnlilu.github.io/images/awards/CCFsm.jpg)

 \[Sep.
 2024\] I was invited to be Autonomous Vehicles Member of IEEE VTS AdHoc Committee on Autonomous Vehicles.
 [Link](https://vtsociety.org/contact/dr-li-lu)